buildpacks/rfcs/text/0000-rfc-process.md

 - process changes (project contributor)
 - governance (project contributor)

-If you submit a pull request the team deems warrants a RFC will politely closed with a request for one to be opened first.
+If you submit a pull request the team deems warrants an RFC, it will be politely closed with a request for an RFC to be opened first.

 ## Process

-To get a RFC into Cloud Native Buildpacks, first the RFC needs to be merged into the RFC repo.
-Once a RFC is merged, it's considered 'active' and may be implemented to be included in the project.
-These steps will get a RFC to be considered:
+To get an RFC into Cloud Native Buildpacks, first the RFC needs to be merged into the RFC repo.
+Once an RFC is merged, it's considered 'active' and may be implemented to be included in the project.
+These steps will get an RFC to be considered:

 - Fork the RFC repo: <https://github.com/buildpack/rfcs>
 - Copy `0000-template.md` to `text/0000-my-feature.md` (where 'my-feature' is descriptive. don't assign an RFC number yet).